kainino0x/rust-vulkan-bind/README.md

 **This project is a WIP and completely unstable!**

 Working:
-* FFI bindings - will change.
+* FFI bindings - in flux.
-  * I'm experimenting with rewriting them in a more modular format.

 In progress:
-* ~~Cube demo~~ On hold while working on bindings.
+* Triangle demo from SaschaWillems/Vulkan.

 ### Usage